 "Look for a detergent that does a good job," Ashley says.
 "As with many products, we've found price doesn't correlate with performance, and if you shop wisely you can get a great wash for a fraction of the cost of the leading products."

 7. Using fabric softener

 Fabric softener can leave your clothes smelling fresh and feeling soft.
-But, according to Ash, that's where any benefits stop.
+But, according to Ashley, that's where any benefits stop.

 "It doesn't contribute to cleaning because, for it to work, it has to remain behind in the fabric," he says.
 "So it's technically re-soiling your clothes with petrochemicals, which you'll then wear against your skin."

 Fabric softeners also have three other nasty side effects.

 "They reduce the water absorbency of fabric, which is really bad news for towels and cloth nappies," says Ashley.

 Fabric softeners reduce the effectiveness of fire retardancy on clothes, so they're an absolute no-no for children's sleepwearAshley Iredale, CHOICE